 From A Patient’s View:

-“I started coming to Mountain Springs Advanced Dental after not seeing the dentist for over a year and neglecting my oral health.
+“I started coming to Mountain Springs Advanced Dental in Colorado Springs after not seeing the dentist for over a year and neglecting my oral health.
 At my initial visit, I was presently surprised at the education the MSAD team gave me on what the process was going to be for my first exam.
 Although I went I expecting to get a normal cleaning, the Hygienist scanned my teeth and did a basic gum exam, where she found some beginning signs of gum infection and disease.
 I was extremely appreciative of this practice because instead of going through with a normal cleaning (learning that it would not help the infection), they educated and told me about their Periodontal Therapy.
 I was informed that this type of therapy is more of a “deep clean” getting deep into the gums to help remove the bacteria and start the process of repairing my gums from (what could have been) bad news.

 The first therapy was on one side of my mouth, and I could not feel a thing.
 After a few hours after the first side therapy, I could feel the difference.
 I went back for my second therapy and the same thing!